Mark-met-een-K/wp-search-insights/readme.txt

 Privacy-friendly search analytics.
 Gain insight into on-page user search behavior.

 == Description ==
-Records all searches made on your site.
+Records all searches made on your website.
 See from which post, page, or product a search originated in a simple and clean dashboard.
 The dashboard can be found in the Tools -> Search Insights menu.

 Any code suggestions?
 We're on [GitHub](https://github.com/Mark-met-een-K/wp-search-insights) as well!